bmedicke/power_of_2_decode/readme.md

 ## known limitations

 - can't handle words longer than `MAXWORDSIZE` defined in `helpers.c`
-- order of words with same count is random (based on hash table)
+- order of words with same count is semi-random (based on hash table)